Sriracha Sweet Chili Brussels Sprouts

 Chef Tip:

-• Because I'm right-handed, I always wear a disposable glove on my right hand when trimming and halving Brussels sprouts because I tend to nick my thumb with the paring knife.
-I don't draw blood, but my thumb does start to get sensitive.
-You could also wear a fingertip cot or place a bandage over your thumb to protect it.
+• I’m right-handed, and when trimming and halving Brussels sprouts, I often nick my thumb with the paring knife.
+It doesn’t break the skin, but my thumb does become sensitive.
+To prevent that, I always wear a disposable glove.
+Alternatively, you could wear a fingertip protector or place a bandage over your thumb for added protection.

 Can I make Sriracha Sweet Chili Brussels Sprouts ahead of time?